pollination/pollination-docs/get-started/purchase-and-manage-plugins.md

 {% endhint %}

-## Sharing the Floating Licenses
+## Sharing Floating Licenses

 For organizations, you can share the license between the organization members.
-See [this page](../../get-started/manage-license-pool.md) for more information.
+See [this page](../get-started/manage-license-pool.md) for more information.